 The official start of On-Board Diagnostics I (OBD I) was in 1988 (1).
 At that time, the California Air Resources Board (CARB) required that all vehicles sold new in California be equipped with a Check Engine Light (CEL).
 CARB required manufacturers to monitor the items in the area (2) below.

 On-Board Diagnostics II (OBD II) was officially required to be equipped on all 1996 and newer passenger cars and light-duty trucks.
 Some manufacturers installed OBD II on 1994 and 1995 model-year vehicles.
-CARB required manufacturers to monitor the below items in the area (5).
+CARB required manufacturers to monitor the below.